SupeR19902/x720/README.md

 * Mayor power spikes on gpio pins
 * Undervoltage detected when pulling the power plug
 * Button on gpio triggered when unplugging the power, means spikes on (all/gpio) electronics when switching from wired power to battery (and back)...
 * If the shutdown problem occurs when removing the power plug, your board is toast/fried/kaput!!!! (geekworm you lying bastards!!! see https://www.youtube.com/watch?v=enWHudsFcuw)...
-In my case, with fully charged batteries and no power plug inserted it will NOT TURN ON when pressing the top button (yeah.. it fried something).
+With fully charged batteries and no power plug inserted and it will NOT TURN ON when pressing the top button then yeah.. it fried something.
-* The button script will cause reboots when power is lost
+* The button script will cause reboots when power is lost (related to gpio is triggered when...)
 * Jumper for auto shutdown is 3v DC (according to their specs).
 But battery meter is so bad it will power off (not safe shutdown) at values lower then ~3.15v high, which is much higher then 3v.
 Making the jumper useless.
 DO NOT SET JUMPER
  * Network card can dissapear from your system completely, needing a power unplug and removal of the batteries
  * Little usb cable is reaaaly flimsy and does sometimes not work (not related to network card disappearing thou)
  * Battery meter is shit...
 I mean really shit...
- * Button for reboot or safe shutdown does not work without batteries present (their specs say otherwise)
+ * Button for reboot or safe shutdown does not work without batteries present (their specs say otherwise, but it does not work... the gpio does NOT work)
  * Makes high pitch sound with no batteries (alas poor dogs & cats... and think of your little children which have still good ears)
  * Sometimes make strange noise when pulling the power plug
  * Software provided is bad...  really really bad...
- * Support from either geekworm or suptronics.com is total crap (geekworm... removing my comments on your youtube videos... really... stop lying to your customers...)
+ * Support from either geekworm or suptronics is total crap (geekworm... removing my comments on your youtube videos... really... stop lying to your customers...)
  * Very, very crappy hat... damages really fast with power outages
  * Had to implement my own software
+ * When batteries are present and it is completly powered off (hold button for more then 8 to 10 seconds) inserting an usb device lights up/flickers the led on top of the case...

 ##### Case #####
  * No wall mount holes in case
  * Case Pi microusb has a big X with a circle... instead of closing it up
  * Case seales up the 5v output from the hat
- * Case becomes static...
+ * Case becomes (static and/or the 5v is leaking to the case)

 #### Pros ####
- * If it works it works for more then 8 hours on batteries... (but so does a powerbank) but you can use the battery monitor workaround to save shutdown making it somewhat an ups... almost.
+ * If it works it works for more then 8 hours on batteries... (but so does a powerbank) *but* you can use the battery monitor workaround to save shutdown making it somewhat an ups... almost.
- * Can use network bonding to double network card (doubles the speed with speedtest-cli on a pi)
+ * Can use network bonding to double network speed (tested with speedtest-cli on a pi)
  * Like the case (when I am not touching it see last con)

 ##### Conclusion ####